richieredmond87/fredsgarage/README.md

 I tested this website on how responsive it was on a desktop, IPad and Mobile when I came acroos responsive issues I changed them as needed.

 ## Deployment ##
+I deployed this website and in the final version i was really happy with my progress through out this project, one or two minor issues I would have liked to fix but ran ou of time but for my first ever solo coding project I am really happy.

 ## Credits ##
 I followed the User Centric Frontend Development mini project to start out my design and follow good pratices.